https://graduate.earth.miami.edu/index.html

 Student Handbook and Program Checklist

 All M.P.S. students should follow the M.P.S.
 Student Handbook and M.P.S.
-Program Checklist, which indicate all degree requirements and program milestones that must be completed in order to graduate with an M.P.S degree from the Rosenstiel School.
+Program Checklist, which indicate all degree requirements and program milestones that must be completed to graduate with an M.P.S. degree from the Rosenstiel School.

 Credit Hour Requirements

-M.P.S. students must complete at least 30 credits, with a minimum, cumulative GPA of 3.0 to graduate with the M.P.S. degree.
-M.P.S. students must complete a minimum of 24 graduate-level course credits and 2 internship (800-level) credits.
-The remaining 4 required credits can be taken as either internship or course credits.
-Taking more than 6 internship credits or 30 total credits must be approved by the Program Director.
-All Rosenstiel graduate students are required to complete the following online courses: RSM 700 Research Ethics, and Sexual Assault Prevention Training.
+M.P.S. students must complete at least 30 graduate-level credits with a minimum cumulative GPA of 3.0 to graduate with the M.P.S. degree.
+M.P.S. students must complete a minimum of 24 graduate-level course credits and two (2) internship (800-level) credits.
+The remaining four (4) required credits can be taken as either internship or course credits.
+Taking more than six (6) internship credits or 30 total credits must be approved by the M.P.S.
+Program Director.
+All Rosenstiel graduate students are required to complete the following online courses during their first semester in residence: RSM 700 Research Ethics, and Sexual Assault Prevention Training.

 Academic Advisor and Committee Chair

-During a student’s second semester in residence, each student will begin forming their internship committee, starting with the Committee Chair.
+During a student’s second semester in residence, they will begin forming their internship committee, starting with the Committee Chair.
 This person can be different from the student’s Academic Advisor.
 The Committee Chair acts as a resource to the student regarding career guidance and the selection of an appropriate internship, as well as providing guidance during the internship and writing/presentation stages.
-Any Rosenstiel faculty member may act as a Committee Chair, but it should be someone with relevant experience in the student's chosen career/internship path.
-Part-time Rosenstiel lecturers may serve as Committee Chairs with approval from the Program Director.
+Any Rosenstiel faculty member with a doctoral degree may act as a Committee Chair, but it should be someone with relevant experience in the student's chosen career/internship path.
+Part-time Rosenstiel lecturers may serve as Committee Chairs with approval from the M.P.S.
+Program Director.
 Students should identify their Committee Chair no later than the end of their second semester in the program.
-Extensions for this must be approved by the Program Director.
+Extensions must be approved by the M.P.S.
+Program Director.

 Committee

 All M.P.S. students must have a graduate committee of at least two (2) members.
-This committee will include a Committee Chair from the Rosenstiel faculty (described above), and an Internship Supervisor, an outside committee member who is usually the direct supervisor at the student’s internship host organization.
-Students may add a third committee member if allowed by the Committee Chair.
-If a student is completing an internship under the direct supervision of a Rosenstiel faculty member who is listed as the Committee Chair, this person may also be listed as the Internship Supervisor.
+This committee will include a Committee Chair from the Rosenstiel faculty (described above), and an Internship Supervisor, who is usually the direct supervisor at the student’s internship host organization.
+Students may add a third committee member if recommended by the Committee Chair.
+If a student completes an internship under the direct supervision of a Rosenstiel faculty member who is listed as the Committee Chair, this person may also be listed as the Internship Supervisor.
 In this case, the student still needs a second committee member.
-Active students at any institution (M.S., Ph.D., etc.) cannot serve as committee members.
+Active students at any institution (M.S., M.P.S., Ph.D., etc.) cannot serve as committee members.

-Each member should be an expert in the student’s chosen track, and more specifically, the topic of their Final Report.
-Though deviations from these guidelines are possible, they must be approved by the Associate Dean and Program Director.
+Each member should be an expert in the student’s chosen project topic or methodology.
+Though deviations from these guidelines are possible, they must be approved by the M.P.S.
+Program Director.
 The M.P.S.
-Internship Commitment Form solidifies the committee and is due 2 weeks before starting an internship.
+Internship Commitment Form solidifies the committee and is due two (2) weeks before starting an internship.

 Comprehensive Examination

-Students must respond to and successfully pass four (4) comprehensive exams during their time in residence.
-The exams will be written and will be based on core course content.
+Students must pass four (4) comprehensive exams during their time in residence.
+The exams will be written and based on core course content.
 Students’ overall evaluation for all four comprehensive exams is cumulative.
-The Program Director will collect the exams from course instructors and submit the Comprehensive Exam Final Report (indicating the overall result) to each student via email upon completion of their fourth comprehensive exam.
+The M.P.S.
+Program Director will collect the exam scores from course instructors and submit the Comprehensive Exam Final Report (indicating the overall result) to each student via email upon completion of their fourth comprehensive exam.
 In the event of a failure, a student may be re-examined once, or choose a different course’s exam.
 Successful completion of four comprehensive exams is a requirement for graduation.

 Pre-Internship